 A number at which parents can be reached and the name of the family physician shall be maintained at each school for all its pupils.1 Parents will be notified in the event of an accident.

-Emergency Procedures
+Emergency Care Procedures

-The Principal shall develop a procedure for handling medical emergencies.
+Schools shall have emergency care procedures comporting with regulation1 and may utilize the Kentucky Department of Education’s Health Services Reference Guide (HSRG) as a resource.

 When an emergency arises and the student's parent/guardian or designee cannot be reached in a timely manner, the school will take action necessary to maintain the student's health, such as calling emergency medical personnel or taking the student to a health care facility.
 In such instances, school personnel shall notify health professionals of any medications that they are aware the student is taking.

 References: